aeonSolutions/DIYPERKS_microphone_project/README.md

 ________________________________________________________________________________________________________________

-### Below was partly copyed from the video description on YouTube
+### Below was partly copied from the video description on YouTube

 #### PCB Parts list: